Tranvanphuong/Nohigong/README.md

 1. **Deploy** your mini program to Zalo using the ID created.

-   If you’re using Zalo Mini App Extension: navigate to the Deploy panel > Login > Deploy.
+   If you're using Zalo Mini App Extension: navigate to the Deploy panel > Login > Deploy.

-   If you’re using `zmp-cli`:
+   If you're using `zmp-cli`:

    ```bash
    zmp login